Wilfred/Minimal-scheme/README.md

 * As are list literals
 * Using set-cdr! to make a circular list crashes
 * Crashes on `()` rather than throwing an error
+* Remainder is not defined for floating point numbers

 ## Cleanup tasks